Geert Wilders

 Raised a Roman Catholic, Wilders left the church at his coming of age.
-His travels to Israel and the greater Middle East as a young adult helped form his political views.
-Wilders worked as a speechwriter for the conservative-liberal People's Party for Freedom and Democracy (Volkspartij voor Vrijheid en Democratie – VVD); he later served as parliamentary assistant to party leader Frits Bolkestein from 1990 to 1998.
-He entered the municipal council of Utrecht in 1997.
-The following year he entered the House of Representatives.
+His travels to Israel and the Arab world as a young adult significantly helped form his political views.
+Wilders worked as a speechwriter for the conservative-liberal People's Party for Freedom and Democracy (VVD); he later served as parliamentary assistant to party leader Frits Bolkestein from 1990 to 1998.
+He was elected to the municipal council of Utrecht in 1997.
+The following year he was elected to the House of Representatives.
 Citing irreconcilable differences over the party's position on the accession of Turkey to the European Union, he left the VVD in 2004 to form his own party, the Party for Freedom.

 Wilders has campaigned to stop what he views as the "Islamisation of the Netherlands".
 He has compared the Quran to Mein Kampf and has campaigned to have the book banned in the Netherlands.
-He advocates ending immigration from Muslim countries, and supports banning the construction of new mosques.
-Wilders was a speaker at the Facing Jihad Conference held in Israel in 2008, which discussed the dangers of jihad, and has called for a hard line against what he called "street terror" exerted by minorities in Dutch cities.
+He advocates ending immigration from Muslim countries, and banning the construction of new mosques.
 His controversial 2008 film featuring his views on Islam, Fitna, received international attention and extreme criticism.
-His party was also sued because content was used in his film without permission.
-He has been described in the media as populist and labeled far-right.
-Wilders rejects being labeled as far-right and views himself as a right-wing liberal, while saying he does not want to be "linked with the wrong rightist fascist groups".
-More recently, however, Wilders worked together with Marine Le Pen of the French National Front in an initially ill-fated, but eventually successful attempt to form a parliamentary group in the European Parliament which now includes parties from nine member states, among them Austria's Freedom Party, Italy's Northern League and Belgium's Flemish Interest.
+He has been described in the media as populist and as a far-right politician.
+He was also described by the media as an Islamophobe.
+Wilders rejects being labelled as far-right and views himself as a right-wing liberal, saying he does not want to be "linked with the wrong rightist fascist groups".

-Geert Wilders has been charged in relation to incitement multiple times.
-Wilders was first accused of criminally insulting religious and ethnic groups and inciting hatred and discrimination.
-He was found not guilty in 2011.
-In 2016, he landed in court again and was found guilty of incitement and encouraging discrimination against Moroccan immigrants to the Netherlands, but faced no punishment.
-The verdict was later overturned.
+On 4 September 2020, a Dutch court convicted Wilders for group insults, following comments he made about Moroccans in the Netherlands.